 On the low end, you can pick up an Anker PowerCore 10,000 mAH portable charger for under $25 or a White Kaiman 3400mAh portable power bank w/built-in LED flashlight for around $10.
-Add a charging cable for under $10 (Which I bet you already have laying around) and you have a charging kit between $20 and $35.
+Add a charging cable for under $10 (Which I bet you already have lying around), and you have a charging kit between $20 and $35.
 Not bad, right?

 Device Charging Kit Examples

-I have six complete portable USB device charging kits – all with its own purpose.
+I have six complete portable USB device charging kits – all with their own purpose.
 I’ll cover each of these charging kits as examples.
-Two of the last six power banks are outdated and one I don’t recommend so I won’t be linking to those.
+Two of the last six power banks are outdated, and one I don’t recommend, so I won’t be linking to those.
 Replacements are easy to find, however.

 Below I’ll list my top three kits.
-The last three are outdated or I cannot recommend.
+The last three are outdated, or I cannot recommend them.

 Device Charging Kit Example Number One: My Biggest And Best